RenaudBernard59/RB-Fiches-Programmation/documentation/CSS/frameworks/Bootstrap3/Bs4.md

 ##### b-Fade effect

-To make tabs fade in, add .fade to each .tab-pane.
-The first tab pane must also have .in to make the initial content visible.
+To make tabs fade in, add `.fade` to each `.tab-pane`.
+The first tab pane must also have `.in` to make the initial content visible.

     ```HTML
       <div class="tab-content">